EdnaZhang-743/MSD_Survey_Tool/README.md

 ## 💾 Data Import / Export

-Export Results download current assessments as CSV
+Export Results: download current assessments as CSV

-Import Data upload a saved CSV to restore your session
+Import Data: upload a saved CSV to restore your session

 Works offline — no database or server required